Nader-Sl/rust-intuition/README.md

 # rust-playground

-A rust learn-by-example-and-comments repo, based on the Rust's book chapters flow, with custom examples and heavy comments.
+A repo dedicated for programmers of all levels to learn Rust through extensive clear examples and heavy commentation.
+Will be actively updated.